LennaHammer/English/EVP/out/words_adjective.md

 ## 665. romantic ## adjective
 /roʊˈmæn.t̬ɪk/ STORY
 [B1]relating to a story about love
-- romantic fiction
+- romantic `fiction`
-- a romantic comedy
+- a romantic `comedy`

 ## 666. rough ## adjective
 /rʌf/ NOT SMOOTH
 [B1]A rough surface is not smooth.
-- rough ground
+- rough `ground`
-- It was a rough mountain road, covered in stones and huge holes.
+- It was a rough mountain `road`, covered in stones and huge holes.

 ## 667. rough ## adjective
 /rʌf/ NOT EXACT
 [B1]approximate and not exact
-- Write a rough copy first and check the grammar.
+- Write a rough `copy` first and check the grammar.
-- Can you give me a rough idea of the numbers?
+- Can you give me a rough `idea` of the numbers?

 ## 668. rude ## adjective
 /ruːd/
 [B1]behaving in a way which is not polite and upsets other people
-- a rude comment/remark
+- a rude `comment/remark`
-- He complained that a member of the staff had been rude to him.
+- He complained that a member of the staff had been rude `to` him.
-- It would be rude to leave without saying goodbye.
+- It would be rude `to` leave without saying goodbye.

 ## 669. safe ## adjective
 /seɪf/ NOT HARMED